hashicorp/nomad-pack/README.md

 # Nomad Pack

-Nomad Pack is currently a Tech Preview.
+Nomad Pack is currently Generally Available (GA) as of `nomad-pack` v0.1.0.

 Nomad Pack is a templating and packaging tool used with [HashiCorp Nomad](https://www.nomadproject.io).